ghsyafii/ghsyafii.github.io/blog.md

 # The Left/Right Political Dichotomoy Has Got to Go

 What does it mean for someone to be left or right of the political spectrum?
 In the US at least, the former means that the person is a Progressive while the latter is a Conservative.
 The Progressive thinks the status quo is bad and wants society to _progress_ by making changes to the political order, while the Conservative thinks things are fine as they are and wants to _conserve_ the current state of affairs.
-Those on the far left wants things to change immediately while those on the far right wants things to remain exactly as they are.
+Those on the far left want things to change immediately while those on the far right want things to remain exactly as they are.

 ### Draft Ideas